The Ordinary's New Serum Is For Everyone But Do You Really Need It?

 First I had to get past the Pepto Bismol-esque appearance.
 No other serum in my routine is bright pink!
 The inclusion of fermentation-derived cyanocobalamin (basically vitamin B12) is responsible for the fuchsia hue, according to a brand representative at The Ordinary.
 I have to admit that the serum has a slight whiff of cardboard but it's not bad by any means.
 I'd rather this than something perfumed as fragrance often irritates my skin.
 Happily, the smell dissipates quickly, as does the product.
 It doesn't leave behind a pink tinge, nor does it feel tacky.

-I've been using this serum every day for almost a month now, after cleansing and before sunscreen in the daytime (Trinny London See The Light Moisturiser SPF 50, £45), then after cleansing and before moisturiser in the evening (Vichy Minéral 89 72HR Moisture Boosting Cream, £22).
+I've been using this serum every day for almost a month now, after cleansing and before sunscreen in the daytime, then after cleansing and before moisturiser in the evening.
 At first I thought, How special can a moisturising serum be?
 But I didn't realise just how much my skin would benefit from this extra moisturising step.
-No matter how hard I try to stay out of the sun, outdoor dinners, drinks and catch-ups with friends mean my skin has felt rather frazzled this summer.
+No matter how hard I try to stay out of the sun, outdoor dinners, drinks and catch-ups with friends mean my skin has felt rather frazzled lately.
 To keep my breakouts under control, I also sometimes use tretinoin, a high-strength retinoid that can make skin dry.
 Incorporating this serum into my routine has helped to alleviate parched areas and flaky pieces of skin typical of retinoid use.

 AdvertisementADVERTISEMENT